Check out 3 Top Snorkeling Spots to visit during your vacation to the island of Maui.

 Although a large area, generally, most people who say ‘Turtle Town’ are specifically referring to Maluaka Beach.
 Why?
 Because Maluaka is the best snorkeling beach in the Turtle Town Maui area!

 Maluaka Beach is just south of Wailea at the end of Makena Road.
 The snorkeling is easy and relaxed.
-The soft sand is perfect for tanning, relaxing, volleyball, and the kids.
+The soft sand is perfect for tanning, relaxing, beach games, and castle-making with the kids.

 Ahihi Kinau